Irtza/Keras_model_compression/README.md

 ### Reducing The Model
 If we observe the model weights and number of parameters, the most consuming layers are the 2 Dense Layers. and the two convolutuonal layers have only 18,816 parameters.
 Accounting for only (18816 / 1,199,882) x 100 =  1.56 percent of all the parameters,

-So the first Step is to either Reduce this matrix using some sort of compression or quantization Approach or to replace it with a lighter model.
+So the first Step is to either to replace it with a lighter model.
 That generalizes well to new examples, and learns to model the heavy dense layer of the  original model.

 Replacing these 2 heavy dense layers with 1 Hidden layer with 6 HiddenLayer Neurons.
 We can achieve an accuracy of 0.9626.

 The Logits from the last layer. before the Activation layer were used, as mentioned in Geoffery Hinton's paper to avoid encoutering very small activation values after squashing through Softmax function.

-The python Notebook in this repository shows several other architectures with varying number of hiddenLayer Neurons, and the affect of HiddenNeurons on the accuracy through plots.
+The python Notebook in this repository shows other architectures with varying number of hiddenLayer Neurons, and the affect of HiddenNeurons on the accuracy.
 See plots/ subdirectory for findings

 ### Evaluation of the Model after Reduction